torvalds/linux/Documentation/teaching/labs/kernel_api.rst

   /* functions for mutex release */
   void mutex_unlock(struct mutex *mutex);

-Operations are similar to classic mutex operations in userspace or spinlock
+Operations are similar to classic mutex operations in user-space or spinlock
 operations: the mutex is acquired before entering the critical region and it is released after exiting the critical region.
 Unlike spinlocks, these operations can only be used in process context.